JohnLCaron/rlauxe/README.md

 The trade off in using 0% simulation is that the average number of rounds goes up.
 (In the future, we could allow the auitors to assign a cost to sampling n ballots and a cost to an audit round, and attempt to minimize the overall costs.)

-Based on these findings, we assed the _optimistic_ strategy, which uses the calculated number of samples needed when there are no errors, for round 1.
+Based on these findings, we have chosen to use the _optimistic strategy_: for round 1, we simualte the sample distribution assuming no errors.
-For subsequent rounds, it uses the measured error rates from round 1 to simulate a distribution, and takes auditConfig.quantile percentile as its estimate.
+For subsequent rounds, we use the measured error rates from the previous round.
+The user can control what percentile of the distribution is used for the estimate foreach round.
+The default is to take the 50th percentile on round 1, and the 80th percentile on subsequent rounds.

 The results of this strategy are shown here:

 <p>